Indigestion (Dyspepsia)

 Some of these medicines may contain alginate, which can form a protective barrier over the contents of your stomach to prevent acid reflux.
 Some belong to a class of medicines known as Proton Pump Inhibitors (PPIs), which work to stop your stomach from producing excessive amounts of acid.
 Some of these medicines are available over the counter, which you can take for a course of four weeks; if you feel you need to keep taking them for longer than this, you will need to speak to your doctor, who will talk you through the possible side effects and potential pros and cons of using this medication long-term.

 Certain foods, such as those which are spicy, acidic or high in fat, can also make your symptoms more severe and cause greater discomfort.
 Many people find it to be very beneficial to keep a diary of what they eat, so they can spot a correlation between what they eat and when they suffer from discomfort; this helps to identify the foods that can cause indigestion to occur.
-Stopping smoking, losing weight (if you are overweight) and cutting down on how much alcohol you drink can also lessen your symptoms.
-Try to eat smaller meals and avoid eating anything substantial in the two hours before you go to bed.
+If you experience indigestion after eating certain foods, testing for a food intolerance may also be beneficial and help you to identify foods that you eliminate from your diet.

 Why do I always get heartburn at night?